 Backup

-The live SQLite file is included in the nightly workspace backup (see workspace.html, in Italian and pending rewrite) under the same policies as the rest of the workspace.
+The live SQLite file is included in the nightly workspace backup under the same policies as the rest of the workspace.
 Losing the mnestome is not catastrophic (the system restarts empty and rebuilds from use) but it is one of the most precious data: it carries the operational history Metnos has learned to recognise.

 11. Example: the invoice sequence